 Dear Prospective Students Your Ph.D. studies will be one of the most challenging and most exciting times in your life.
 By choosing the University of St.Gallen (HSG), you will become part of a vibrant research community whose members often work closely with partners in the private and public sector.
+"As a leading business university, we set global standards for research and teaching by promoting integrative thought, responsible action and an entrepreneurial spirit of innovation in business and society" - as a Ph.D. candidate, you will contribute to reaching our vision outlined in the Roadmap 2025.
 It is our ambition to equip our Ph.D. candidates with the tools they need to succeed in their research and beyond.
 We therefore do not only enforce the highest academic standards in our programmes but continually strengthen both solution-oriented basic research and rigorous applied research.
 Moreover, we provide you with opportunities to build your methodological competencies, your teaching and your personal skills.
 You can expand your methodological toolkit at our Global School of Empirical Research Methods (GSERM) where renowned experts will teach and coach you.
 Your personal and general career toolkit will benefit from the Early Career Programme that also fosters exchange with other budding researchers.
 And you can hone your teaching skills by pursuing a CAS in Teaching and Learning for Higher Education.
-We hope that you take advantage of these opportunities and become an active member of our campus community - welcome!
-MAmmaun Prof. Dr. Manuel Ammann President You have a goal.
+We hope that you take advantage of these opportunities and become part of our campus community - welcome!
+Mulle Prof. Dr. Bernhard Ehrenzeller President You have a goal.
 This is where you start.

-6 Why St.Gallen?
+Why St.Gallen?

-16
+17

 Structure of Ph.D. studies

-18
+19

-Admission criteria
+Admission criteria and financial information

-24

-Ph.D.

-programmes
+24 Ph.D. programmes

-42
+44

-Global School in Empirical Research Methods 44
+Global School in Empirical Research Methods Mentoring

+45

+44

 The Behavioral Lab of the University of St.Gallen

-47
+48

 Career support

-6 Why St.Gallen?
+Why St.Gallen?

-16

-Structure of Ph.D. studies
+17 Structure of Ph.D. studies

-18
+|9

 Admission criteria and financial information

-20